- Tour the famed Cerro Rico mine in Potosí

-- Cross the immense and otherworldly Salt Flats of Uyuni
+- Explore the otherworldly Salt Flats of Uyuni

-- Hike to and visit indigenous communities around Lake Titicaca
+- Hike to indigenous communities around Lake Titicaca

 |Day 2||Explore the Ciudad Blanca of Sucre||Sucre|

 |Day 4||Transfer to Potosí & Visit the Casa de Moneda||Potosí|

 |Day 5||Sightsee in Potosí & Transfer to Tupiza||Tupiza|